top of page

 The Frozen Niagara tour was nothing short of breathtaking.
 Walking deep into the cave system, past shimmering stone formations and massive limestone flows, it felt like entering another world.

 One thing we didn’t expect?
 Cave crickets.
 They were absolutely everywhere—on the walls, the ceilings, and tucked into corners along the tour path.
 The kids (and I) were both fascinated and mildly horrified.
 We’d read that wildlife thrives underground, but it hits differently when you’re face-to-face with dozens of chirping bugs in the dark.
-That said, it was one of those unexpected moments they wouldn’t stop talking about, and probably what they’ll remember most from the tour.
+That said, the kids wouldn’t stop talking about the experience, and probably what they’ll remember most from the tour.

 Evenings: Campfires, Movies, and Down Time

 Most afternoons we got back to the campground ready to take it easy.
 After a full morning out—whether in the cave or on a trail—it felt good to just settle in, cook something simple, and not rush anywhere.
 We’d spread out at the picnic table, get dinner going on the stove or griddle, and let the kids decompress with games, and just exploring the area around the campground.
 These quieter hours became one of the nicest parts of the day—no schedules, no driving, just time to reset and enjoy being outside together before the sun went down.
-One night, after the campfire embers faded, we bundled up to watch an outdoor movie under the stars — the perfect, cozy ending to a day full of adventure.
+That made us appreciate even more the activities and attractions around the park, and what really makes Jellystone a destination resort rather than a place to camp at.
+One of their organized activities was outdoor movie night, and we bundled up with snacks to watch it together under the stars — the perfect, cozy ending to a day full of adventure.

 Cooking outdoors became its own little adventure.
 With limited space and simple tools, we embraced a more minimalistic way of cooking — focusing on fresh, easy ingredients, with a healthy balance between homemade and store-bought, that brought everyone together.
-Mornings meant sizzling hot healthy pancakes, filling the campground with the smell of home.
-By afternoon and evening, we were grilling plant-based burgers, roasting corn on the griddle, and tossing together easy, colorful salads.
+Mornings meant sizzling hot healthy pancakes, and by afternoon and evening, we were grilling plant-based burgers, roasting corn on the griddle, and tossing together easy, colorful salads.

 Trip Info: Mammoth Cave RV Adventure With Kids

-Campground: Jellystone Park Camp-Resort (minutes from park entrance)
+🏕 Campground: Jellystone Park Cave City (minutes from park entrance)

-Visit in summer (Memorial–Labor Day) for Jellystone’s water activities.
+• 💦 Visit in summer (Memorial Day–Labor Day) for Jellystone’s water activities.

 Comments